Skip to main content

 The program prepares students to be competent entry-level registered dietitian nutritionists and lifelong learners in the community by providing a variety of opportunities to increase their capacity for inquiry, logical thinking, critical analysis, synthesis, and leadership as they apply theory to practice.
 Individuals will develop skills in the areas of clinical nutrition, community nutrition, and food service management.

-This program uses the online centralized internship application, Dietetic Internship Centralized Application Services (DICAS).
+This program uses the online centralized internship application, Dietetics Inclusive Centralized Application Service (DICAS).

 An on-campus visit or video conference is always encouraged.
 Please feel free to contact Dr. Schumacher, Mrs. Byrd, or Mrs. Kollmann to arrange a time to discuss the exciting opportunities at Illinois State.

 This program is designed for someone who has their undergraduate degree, completed a didactic program in dietetics and possess a DPD verification statement.
-Alternate dietetic pathways at Illinois State University include a Master of Science degree in Nutrition or a combined Master of Science degree in Nutrition with a Dietetic Internship.
+Alternate dietetic pathways at Illinois State University include a Master of Science degree in Nutrition or an on-campus Dietetic Internship and Master of Science degree in Nutrition.

 Point of Pride